juanparati/isocodes/README.md

 This library provides localized names for countries, currencies and languages.
 The library allows to create custom/new locales.

 RDMS like MySQL or SQLite is not required in order to use this library.
-All the database files are maintained in separate files that are loaded on demand in a way that keep a low memory footprint.
+All the data is maintained in separate files that are loaded and linked on demand in a way that keeps a low memory footprint.

 ### Disclaimer